INTRODUCTION TO LIVING ON CAMPUS

-All persons soliciting written materials on campus must obtain authorization from the Dean of Students.
+All persons soliciting on campus must obtain authorization from the Dean of Students Office.
 The College retains the authority to remove any unauthorized materials distributed within residence areas.
 Any strangers or solicitors without clearance should be reported promptly to the Merrimack College Police Department.
-Rooms are for residential use only and no student is to use or allow his or her room or common area/lounge to be used for any commercial purposes.
+Rooms are for residential use only and no student is to use or allow their room or common area/lounge to be used for any commercial purposes.
 The only exception to this policy is solicitation in conjunction with approved student organization activities.

 The College does not provide any storage for personal items.
 All student belongings must be removed upon checkout.